-Adam D. Nelson has served as our Executive Vice President and General Counsel since 2013.
-He also serves as Executive Vice President and General Counsel of TBK Bank, SSB.
-Mr. Nelson previously served as Vice President and Chief Compliance Officer of Trinitas Capital Management, LLC, an independent registered investment adviser.
+Adam D. Nelson has served as our Executive Vice President, General Counsel and Assistant Secretary since 2013.
+He also serves as Executive Vice President, General Counsel and Assistant Secretary of TBK Bank, SSB.
+Mr. Nelson previously served as Vice President and Chief Compliance Officer of Trinitas Capital Management, LLC, a registered investment adviser.
 In addition, Mr. Nelson previously served as Vice President and Deputy General Counsel of ACE Cash Express, Inc., a financial services retailer.
 Prior to that, Mr. Nelson was an attorney with the firm of Weil Gotshal & Manges, LLP, where he focused on mergers and acquisitions, management led buyouts and private equity transactions.
 Mr. Nelson received a Bachelor of Arts in Economics, magna cum laude, from Baylor University and a Juris Doctorate, cum laude, from Harvard Law School.